 Cost to Student: Approved students will pay a registration fee of $249 with Hawaii Energy funding.

-Please email completed application to Nicolette van der Lee, firstname.lastname@example.org; mail to SLIM, 310 W. Kaʻahumanu Ave, Kahului, HI 96732; or hand deliver to SLIM in Laulima Building, UHMC.
+Contact Nicolette van der Lee, firstname.lastname@example.org for application; mail to SLIM, 310 W. Kaʻahumanu Ave, Kahului, HI 96732; or hand deliver to SLIM in Laulima Building, UHMC.
 Contact Nicolette van der Lee at email@example.com or 808-984-3379 for more information.

 BOC Level II consists of seven one-day classes including classroom training, project assignments to be completed at the participant’s facility, and in-class tests administered at the end of each day of training.
 Completion of Level II requires 61 hours.